-For years Gippsland has been a weekend destination for those who wander in the outdoors.
-But today, with a host of local food and wine producers popping up, the region is becoming an ideal retreat for rather longer stays, writes Nicholas Acquroff.
+Gippsland is no longer the weekend destination for those who wander in the outdoors.
+Today, with a host of local food and wine producers popping up, the region is becoming an ideal retreat for rather longer stays.

 Traversing through Melbourne in the morning traffic, you find yourself in West Gippsland in little more than an hour.

 When the city gives way to an expanse of rolling hills and lush farmland, you’re in Warragul, the gateway to one of the country’s most revered natural destinations.

 Gippsland – from the hills in The Great Dividing Range that roll over into New South Wales, to the lakes, marshes, and lagoons that stretch inland along 90 Mile Beach – is a wonderfully versatile weekend destination, but considering its many charms, it would be a crime not to stay a little longer.

 Particularly, its growing reputation for quality artisan cheese, cool climate wines, Wagyu beef, and even rainbow trout, makes it a destination of note in and of itself.

 Hogget Kitchen is known for neat cool-climate wines.
 Its winemakers produce 11 varieties from grapes grown in the vineyard, with an aged pinot noir, riesling, and a unique field blend.